pivotalsoftware/ESarch/README.md

 ### 1. Paving your Pivotal Application Service Environment

 The Axon Trader Reference Architecture is built using Java, Spring Boot and Node.js (bootstrapping an Angular single page application).
-To run, the Axon Trader applications requires certain PAS arketplace Services to be available in the "space" where you will host and run the applications.
-These marketplace services are [ClearDB][1] (MySQL), [CloudAMQP][2] (RabbitMQ), [Spring Cloud Config][3] and [Spring Cloud Registry][4].
+To run, the Axon Trader applications requires certain PAS Marketplace Services to be available in the "space" where you will host and run the applications.
+These marketplace services are [ClearDB][1] (MySQL), [CloudAMQP][2] (RabbitMQ), [Spring Cloud Services Config Server][3] and [Spring Cloud Services Service Registry][4].

 To pave your PWS space with these marketplace services, simply run the `pave.sh` script provided.
-I needs some details from you about your PWS space in order to run, as illustrated below...
+Obviously it needs some details from you about your PWS space in order to run, as illustrated below...

 ```bash
 # you need to provide this script with your PCF username, password, org and space...